branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131011.md

 ### Other coding

   1. Began migration of blog from WordPress (dissatisfied that much functionality no longer works when Ghostery is enabled) to GitHub pages, with Pelican support.
 But `pelican-import` had a reproducible error, which I traced to the presence of a formfeed character ("FF", U+000C) in WordPress's export XML file.
 The formfeed was neither being stripped nor converted to something that printed on WordPress, and I reported this as a bug (http://core.trac.wordpress.org/ticket/25548).
-  2. I found that Pelican's import function was failing silently, and traced the problem to the use of `LXML`'s "XML" parser in `BeautifulSoup4`; replacing that with the "HTML" parser eliminated the problem.
+  2. I found that Pelican's import function was failing silently, and traced the problem to the use of `LXML`'s XML parser in `BeautifulSoup4`; replacing that with the HTML parser eliminated the problem.
 I submitted both an issue (https://github.com/getpelican/pelican/issues/1113) and a pull-request (https://github.com/getpelican/pelican/pull/1114), and it seems the latter has now been accepted.

 ### To Do